ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_ssh_into_another_account.md

 ---

 Suppose your pair partner (or anyone else that you trust) is logged into a computer in the B230/B240 labs.
-You need to do something in yourown ACMS account for just a moment.
+You need to do something in your own ACMS account for just a moment.

 But asking your pair partner to log all the way out is *really* inconvenient.
 They will lose their place in all the work they have open.
 And, it takes a long time to go through the whole logout/login process.